aliyun/openapi-core-ruby-sdk/.github/ISSUE_TEMPLATE.md

 <!--
 Thank you for reporting an issue.

-This issue tracker is for bugs and issues found within Alibaba Cloud SDK for Ruby.
+This issue tracker is for bugs and issues found within Alibaba Cloud Core SDK for Ruby.
 If you require more general support please file an issue on our help repo. https://help.aliyun.com/